biga-ahk/biga.ahk/docs/README.md

 <a href='https://github.com/biga-ahk/biga.ahk/blob/master/src/array/join.ahk' class='text-muted'>source</a>

-Converts all elements in array into a string separated by separator.
+Converts all elements in `array` into a string separated by `separator`.

 #### Arguments